zyc00/nuwa/README.md

 3. To use a more advanced sfm pipeline (hloc, hloc++), you need to first install the required dependencies as shown in `setup_pixsfm.sh`.
 4. If you need the original colmap database/sparse estimation (e.g. for 3DGS pipelines), please pass `--colmap-dir` or `colmap_out_dir` explicitly.

-### Fine-tuning pose
+### App-sourced data
+1. `--portrait` flag is mandatory for portrait-oriented scenes captured in polycam or DEAR.
-1. If you have a rough estimate of the camera poses, you can pass `--finetune-pose` to refine the poses with instant-ngp.
-This requires the `instant-ngp` executable in your PATH.
+2. If you have a rough estimate of the camera poses, you can pass `--finetune-pose` to refine the poses with instant-ngp.
+This requires the `instant-ngp` executable in your `PATH`.

 ### Known issues
 1. If you encountered any issue with `flann`, try running with `--no-loop-detection` or pass `colmap_loop_detection=False`.
 There is likely an issue with your system kernel.